gmalim/NBA_analysis/README.md

 - Models are fitted using training data, fitted models are used to predict test data.
 - Confusion Matrices and classification scores are calculated and visualized.
+- Feature importances for Decision Tree ensemble models (e.g. Random Forest) are calculated and listed.
-- Feature importances and model coefficients are calculated and listed.
+- Feature coefficients for linear models (e.g. Logistic Regression) are calculated and listed.
 - For the Logistic Regression Classifier, the fitted Logistic Curves corresponding to all data features are visualized.
 - Decision function values / probability scores in 2-D feature space are visualized.
 - NBA player predictions and are listed.